Tyler Thigpen: Professional career

+Pre-draft

-Thigpen was not invited to the NFL Scouting Combine, but impressed NFL scouts at his pro day (held on March 8, 2007 on the campus of Coastal Carolina) and attended a workout at Clemson University to help raise his draft stock.
+Thigpen was not invited to the NFL Scouting Combine, but impressed NFL scouts at his pro day (held on March 8, 2007, on the campus of Coastal Carolina) and attended a workout at Clemson University to help raise his draft stock.

 Minnesota Vikings

-Thigpen was selected in the seventh round of the 2007 NFL Draft with the 217th overall pick by the Minnesota Vikings, becoming the first player in Coastal Carolina and Big South Conference history to be drafted in the NFL.
+Thigpen was selected in the seventh round of the 2007 NFL draft with the 217th overall pick by the Minnesota Vikings, becoming the first player in Coastal Carolina and Big South Conference history to be drafted in the NFL.

 In the 2007 preseason, the Vikings hosted the St. Louis Rams, losing the game by a score of 13–10.
 Kansas City Chiefs scout and vice president of player personnel Bill Kuharich attended the game at the Hubert H. Humphrey Metrodome.
 Thigpen played in the fourth quarter and in two possessions with the Vikings offense and completed 3-of-6 passes for 29 yards and picked up 18 yards on two scrambles.
 Kuharich filed a scouting report following the game and told the rest of the Chiefs personnel to keep an eye on Thigpen if he were to be released after the preseason.

 On May 18, 2007, Thigpen became the first of eight Vikings drafted in 2007 to sign a contract, agreeing to a four-year deal.
 Thigpen then competed with Brooks Bollinger, Tarvaris Jackson, and Drew Henson for a quarterback roster spot for the 2007 NFL season.
-The Vikings released Thigpen on September 1, 2007 along with several other players.
+The Vikings released Thigpen on September 1, 2007, along with several other players.
 The Vikings planned on signing Thigpen to their practice squad after passing waivers.